20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 5 ft

+It is important to note that Dieffenbachias are toxic to both humans and pets if ingested.
 The common name, "Dumb Cane", is derived from the unpleasant effect of its poisonous sap on the mouth and throat.
-Dieffenbachia is poisonous to both humans and pets if ingested.
-Always wash hands thoroughly after handling.
+Keep them away from children and pets.
+Always wash hands thoroughly after handling them.

-Dieffenbachia thrives in bright indirect light away from direct sunshine, warm and humid conditions and moderately moist, fertile, well-drained soils coupled with fortnightly feeding during the growing season.
-Read more on how to grow and care for Dumb Cane.
+Dumb Canes prosper in bright indirect light, average warmth and humidity, and moderately moist, fertile, well-drained soils coupled with fortnightly feeding in the growing season.
+Read more on how to grow and care for Dieffenbachia.

 17. Bird of Paradise Plant